WELCOME TO MY WORKSHOPS

 Centennial Park is the ideal learning space as there are no street lights and the park has a wonderful range of subjects to explore.

 After an initial session in the Discovery Centre photographing beautiful wildflowers, we will head out into Centennial Park’s picturesque paperbark and fig groves where you will ‘paint’ the trees, statues and historic buildings with special torchlights supplied by Peter.
 The results will astound you.

 - An audio-visual presentation of the best images from Peter’s ‘Illuminated Landscape’ essays, followed by a Q and A session and descriptions of how certain images were created.

 - I will bring a range of light painting tools and torches for you to experiment with, including Maglites, LED Lenser torches, EL Wire, light wands etc. You can also bring your own torches which I can help you to use

 - Discussions about the principles of night photography and the recommended lights and equipment required to create stunning night time images.

 - An initial session playing with lighting effects and photographing native wildflowers inside the Learning Centre and then light-painting the immediate surrounds outside of the building, to gain confidence working with your equipment in the dark.

 - Break into smaller groups and head out to photograph Centennial Park’s splendid paperbark and figtree groves nearby.
 I will guide you in ways of ensuring the best results, as you ‘paint' the trees, sculptures and landscape with torchlight.

-Meeting point: Learning Centre, Dickens Drive, Centennial Park
+Meeting point: Paddington Gates - then we all head to the WILD PLAY Discovery Centre, Dickens Drive, Centennial Park